TomAugspurger/TomAugspurger.github.io/content/posts/cng-forum-2025.md

 date: 2025-05-04T00:00:00-06:00
 ---

+*You can watch a video version of this talk at https://youtu.be/BFFHXNBj7nA*

 On Thursday, I presented a talk, *GPU Accelerated Cloud-Native Geospatial*, at the inaugural Cloud-Native Geospatial Conference ([slides] here).
 This post will give an overview of the talk and some background on the prep.
 But first I wanted